 It's crucial to remain cautious when picking the ideal soil for your adorable black rose succulent.
 This is due to the fact that excessive soil moisture may be the main factor in the early demise of the majority of succulents.

-The Aeonium black rose, like many other succulents, should not be exposed to excessive moisture because it can lead to stem and root rot.
+The Aeonium zwartkop, like many other succulents, should not be exposed to excessive moisture because it can lead to stem and root rot.
 So, Planet Desert has a specialized succulent potting mix that includes an organic substrate with mycorrhizae to help with the growth of a healthy root system and help your succulents thrive.

 Hardiness Zones & More